trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/EncryptionRecipes.md

 ### `generateHMACRecipe(Blob dataToHmac)` → `Blob`

-Generates one-way HMAC (encrypted with a symmetric key) that can be checked in destination to ensure integrity and authenticity.
+Generates one-way HMAC (using a symmetric key) that can be checked in destination to ensure integrity and authenticity.

 #### Parameters
 |Param|Description|